AccelerationNet/adwcodebase.net/README.md

    functionality; a lot of the time it makes more sense to just use a static method.
  * put extension methods in the `Acceleration.Extensions`
+ * put a readme.md in each project
+ * write unit tests
+ * use nuget conventions to enable nuget deployment later